Karim Ghani: Maria Hertogh Riots

-After the riot, the police set up a special investigation unit which detained 778 people, among them Karim Ghani, who was arrested along with several members of the Nadra Action Committee and held at the detention camp on Saint John's Island for 15 months under Emergency Regulation 20 for his part in the riots before being released on grounds of poor health.
+After the riot, the police set up a special investigation unit which detained 778 people, among them Karim Ghani, who was arrested along with several members of the Nadra Action Committee and held at the detention camp on Saint John's Island for 15 months under Emergency Regulation 20 for his part in the riots before being released on the grounds of poor health.

-Maria was represented by David Marshal a prominent lawyer from Singapore who in his later years had to remark, " if this case would have been heard in any other circumstances the verdict would have been otherwise" He was referring to the last hurrah of the British who wanted to salvage their Christian pride by admonishing the weak Malay Muslim populace.
+Maria was represented by David Marshal a prominent lawyer from Singapore who in his later years had to remark, "if this case would have been heard in any other circumstances the verdict would have been otherwise".
+He suggested that the British sought to maintain their influence during the case, which was perceived by some as favoring Christian interests over Muslim concerns.

-In the riots that followed many people were killed and many a Muslims who abetted the rioters were charged.
+Following the riots, numerous individuals, including members of the Muslim community, were charged in connection with the events.
 Among them were many Tamil Muslim leaders who were sentenced to be hanged.
 These Tamil Muslim traders were the Islamic icons for the newly independent Malaya.

-All of the convicted were released, but the British fearing Ghani's stature and activism in the Malayan community, wanted him out of the colonial territory.
+All of the convicted were released, but the British authorities sought to remove Ghani from the colony due to his political involvement.
 Being an Indian national, Ghani was offered to the Indian government by the British but they refused, noting his record and due to the ongoing election period.
 Bashir Mallal made contact with some of his associates in Pakistan after which Inamullah Khan, Secretary General of World Muslim Congress, formally invited him to Karachi.
 He restarted his career as a publisher in Karachi.
-His activism found few takers in the new country at that time.
-He continued to be critical of British and their policies.
-He is said to have died in Pakistan, not long after.
-Exact date is not known but according to Haji Maideen he died between the year 1952 and 1960.
+His political activism did not gain significant support in Pakistan at the time.
+He continued to be critical of the British and their policies.
+Sources, including Haji Maideen, suggest that Ghani died in Pakistan sometime between 1952 and 1960, although the exact date remains unclear.